-*Bonuses (other than THR) are not regulated nor required by Manpower, but companies can set up a structure for their Company Regulations, based on performance.
+*Bonuses (other than THR) are not regulated nor required by the Indonesian Manpower Law, but companies can set up a structure for their Company Regulations, based on performance.

 When terminating a contract, both employer and employee should clearly understand the action and consequences.
 In addition, both parties have rights and obligations, and proper procedures to follow.

 - Negotiations, you must first try to negotiate with the employee or their Labor Union.